Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 Also like with Hyprland, both solutions were implemented, for KDE the reason is simply to include support for both the X11 implementation of KDE and the Wayland version.
-If this plugin were to target the Kwin protocol exclusively, then X11 support would not be included and would have to be implemented separately.
+If this plugin were to target the KWin protocol exclusively, then X11 support would not be included and would have to be implemented separately.

 The protocol variant requires the implementation of two protocols that will